Viewing and Borrowing Materials

 - Military documents re: Civil War conscription in Natick (archives)

 - WWI postcards from Europe. (archives)

 - Scrapbook, WWI newspaper clippings (archives)

 - Legacy of Service Collection (photographs of veterans from Civil War to present day, available behind the Reference Desk on the second floor)

 - Veterans’ Oral History DVDs.
-(Local History Room, 2nd floor).
+(Morse Room, first floor).

 Many of the items above are in fragile condition and are kept in the library archives, but many of the documents and photographs have been duplicated to provide a copy for the public to use.
 For information or to make an appointment, please call the Reference Department at the library at 508-647-6521.

 Do you have any military exhibits or displays in the Morse Institute Library?

 The library has, on permanent exhibit, a portrait of Vice President Henry Wilson and a flag from the Battle of the Wilderness.
 In addition, numerous photographs are available in the Local History area on the second floor, including the Legacy of Service, a collection of photos from veterans with a Natick connection that span from the Civil War to the present day.